Betsy Bluey Cook with her mom, Cathy, in a photo taken by a dear family friend.

 My Dad had to learn how to learn to ask for help, and keep a chart with all of Mom’s medications.
 My mother-in-law had to move from Connecticut to Florida, to help care for my young daughter, (Mom and Katie, by the way, were so very close.
 There was no better nana to her three grandkids.)

 As for me: I had to accept that I could no longer communicate through words with my best friend.
 But Mom and I continued to communicate by holding hands.
 I have no way of knowing if she heard my words or understood my tears.
 And I hope she knew I understood her tears.

 While we couldn’t always get to the phone or return emails, we could share my Mom’s story through our almost daily posting of words and photos on CaringBridge.
 It was our answer for how we were going to communicate, share difficult emotions, and receive daily comfort and love from our extended family and friends.

 We needed CaringBridge.
 And it was truly the only way we could connect, to form a bridge that spanned two continents of friends and family.

 Honoring the Love Our Family Received

-My Dad, brother and I miss her so much.
-But Mom would be happy that we are honoring the love our family received through CaringBridge, by matching gifts, up to $25,000, made on Feb.
-13-14, 2018.
+She would be happy that her family is honoring the love that came to her through CaringBridge, by matching gifts, up to $25,000, made on Feb.
+13-14, 2020.